jaspector

 TPCG's parishwide permit rules apply in Schriever.
 Permits are required before new construction, additions, repairs, moves, demolition, occupancy changes, and regulated trade-system work unless a listed exemption applies.

-Typical processing time is Generally 5 to 7 business days from the date of application if complete..
+Building permit processing times in Schriever, LA typically run Generally 5 to 7 business days from the date of application if complete..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Schriever, LA.
 The following work is generally exempt: One-story detached residential sheds, playhouses, and similar accessory structures not over 200 square feet, subject to the code's conditions and floodplain limitation; Detached low deck work meeting the code's size, height, and attachment limits; Limited finish work such as painting, papering, tiling, carpeting, cabinets, countertops, and vinyl siding not affecting structure or the envelope and not involving electrical or gas changes; Certain retaining walls, water tanks, playground equipment, temporary stage sets, and agricultural shade cloth structures listed in TPCG Section 105.2; Minor listed electrical, gas, mechanical, and plumbing work exempted by TPCG Section 105.2.
 Note: Exempt from building permit does not mean exempt from floodplain, zoning, and other regulatory requirements.
 Confirm with TPCG before proceeding.
+When in doubt, confirm with the local building department before starting work.